lizard-buzzard/persistent-token-rememberme-authentication/README.md

 ```
 And then it uses following org.springframework.boot dependencies: __spring-boot-starter-web__, __spring-boot-starter-data-jpa__, __spring-boot-starter-security__.

-In place of JSTL this project uses [Thymeleaf](https://www.thymeleaf.org/) as a HTML pages template engine and includes __spring-boot-starter-thymeleaf__ in the dependencies.
+This project uses [Thymeleaf](https://www.thymeleaf.org/) as a HTML pages template engine and includes __spring-boot-starter-thymeleaf__ in the dependencies.

 Also the project dependencies include mysql:mysql-connector-java:5.1.46 dependency.